Political Science Major

-The Political Science faculty strongly urges its majors to take courses in economics, history, sociology, and computer science.
-For a number of majors, courses in geography-anthropology, psychology, philosophy, and communication would also be useful.
+The Political Science faculty strongly urges its majors to take courses in economics, history, sociology, and business.
 All political science students are encouraged to undertake at least one year of university-level foreign language study.
 Additional language study is recommended for those majors with an interest in comparative or international politics and for those considering graduate school.

 All students are reminded that, in addition to their meeting departmental requirements for a major leading to a baccalaureate degree, they must also meet the requirements of the school or college involved, as well as the Core curriculum requirements.

 Political science courses are normally offered on the following schedule:

 - Every semester: POS 101, 104, 203, 205, 290, and internships.

 - Yearly: POS 280, 354, 445 and 446.

 - Approximately once every two years: POS 102, 120, 234, 245, 256, 261, 262, 310, 315, 333, 335, 336, 340, 342, 345, 347, 349, 360, 361, 374, 385, 390, 391, 392, 393, 405, 406, 463, and 464.

 For a B.A. degree in political science with honors, a student must achieve a 3.7 GPA or higher in courses taken in the major.

 The Political Science Program offers students a choice of two tracks: Political Science Track and International Studies Track.
 Only one track must be completed to earn the B.A. in Political Science.
 Most majors complete the Political Science Track; however, students who have an especially strong interest in world affairs should consider the International Studies Track.